Jun-depo/Hypothyroid-Prediction/README.md

 ![hypothroid classification f1-scores](https://user-images.githubusercontent.com/35440469/42402327-0f74319c-8148-11e8-97d4-aef9a5a26aa3.png)

 ### The code files:
+hypothyroid_data_processing.ipynb
-hypothyroid_data_processing.ipynb---(processing, cleaning and scaling the data).
+(processing, cleaning and scaling the data).

+hypothyroid_model_unbalanced_data.ipyn
-hypothyroid_model_unbalanced_data.ipynb---(the code for neural network model trained on the unbalanced data).¶
+(the code for neural network model trained on the unbalanced data).¶

+Thyroid models-balanced data.ipynb
-Thyroid models-balanced data.ipynb---(the code for neural network model trained on the balanced data).¶
+(the code for neural network model trained on the balanced data).¶